-1. BASIC EXEMPTION FROM PAYMENT OF EXCISE DUTY FOR SSI UNITS:
+1. BASIC EXEMPTION FROM PAYMENT OF EXCISE DUTY FOR SSI UNITS :

 Nil excise duty for turnover up to Rs.
-1 crore was fixed in the year 2000.
-The same limit is continuing as on date.
+1.5 crore was fixed long back.
 Considering the inflationary effect, the basic exemption turnover limit applicable for SSI units should be suitably revised upward, which may be around Rs.
-2 crore.
+5 crore.